Ryan Internal Medicine is located two blocks west of Flagstaff Medical Center at 1350 Rim Drive in Flagstaff, Arizona.

 I am a medical assistant at Ryan Internal Medicine.
 I received my Associate's degree at College America here in Flagstaff.
 I have been a medical assistant for 4 years and have experience with bariatric and family medicine.
 When I am not working, I enjoy spending time with my husband and four children.

-New Patients, please print and fill out paperwork prior to your
+New Patients, please print and fill out paperwork prior to your appointment.

 Existing patients, please fill out the health history prior to your annual appointment.